-- It is proposed to develop the site with approximately 600 high density residential apartments in three to five storey buildings, a 70-place long day care childcare centre, and a retail shop. - Vehicular access would be to and from both a priority tee intersection at Boondah Road and a roundabout at Macpherson Street. - The proposed development is expected to generate around 327 and 323 vehicle trips per hour during the morning and evening peak hours respectively.
+- It is proposed to develop the site with 559 high density residential apartments in three to five storey buildings, and a 40 place long day care childcare centre. - Vehicular access would be to and from both a priority tee intersection at Boondah Road and a roundabout at Macpherson Street. - The proposed development is expected to generate around 315 and 311 vehicle trips per hour during the morning and evening peak hours respectively.